electron/electron/docs/development/releasing.md

 ## Merge temporary branch
-Once the release builds have finished, merge the `release` branch back into master using the `merge-release` script.
+Once the release builds have finished, merge the `release` branch back into the source release branch using the `merge-release` script.
 If the branch cannot be successfully merged back this script will automatically rebase the `release` branch and push the changes which will trigger the release builds again, which means you will need to wait for the release builds to run